LYNCH·LLP

 • Does the allowance rate predict my application's outcome?

-No. The allowance rate describes past decisions only and is not a prediction of any specific application's outcome.
+No. The rate is a historical aggregate and is not a prediction of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION